 After meeting Donna by chance, Alexandra joined THEATRESIGN in September 2012 and began as an Assessor, going out to theatres to assess and feedback on the work of the THEATRESIGN interpreting team, as well as co-delivering a number of THEATRESIGN’s training sessions alongside Donna Ruane.
 Alexandra qualified as a Translator in 2015.

 As THEATRESIGN continued to grow in line with the increase in the number of interpreted performances each year, auditions were held to expand the interpreting team.

-After becoming Co-Director of THEATRESIGN Education, Access and Mentoring Ltd (TEAM – trading as THEATRESIGN) and THEATRESIGN Training Ltd in 2017, Alexandra is proud to see THEATRESIGN continue to provide high quality interpreters for shows, as well as providing access for a range of different events and is excited to be continually expanding the training programme portfolio.
+While in position as Co-Director of THEATRESIGN Education, Access and Mentoring Ltd (TEAM – trading as THEATRESIGN) and THEATRESIGN Training Ltd in 2017, Alexandra became THEATRESIGN’s coordinator and took the lead on logistics for training, auditioning and bookings until March 2022.
+Now pursuing her own career as a Qualified BSL Translator, Alexandra is proud to see that THEATRESIGN continues to provide high quality interpreters for performances, as well as providing access for a range of different events and is excited to be part of the delivery team as a freelancer.